zlozano/2048-AI/README.md

 The model and main application were taken from a course at Columbia University.
 I implemented `PlayerAI_3.py`.

+As of 2/16, my heuristic achieves around a 50% success rate (hitting the goal of 2048).

 # Implementation

 The implementation used is a [minimax](https://en.wikipedia.org/wiki/Minimax) algorithm with [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).